-In July 2015, the China Banking Regulatory Commission, or the CBRC, together with nine other PRC regulatory agencies jointly issued a series of policy measures applicable to the online lending information intermediary service industry titled the Guidelines on Promoting the Healthy Development of Online Finance Industry, or the Guidelines.
+Due to the relatively short history of the online lending information intermediary service industry in China, the laws and regulations governing our industry have undergone significant changes in recent years and may continue to evolve.
+In July 2015, the China Banking Regulatory Commission, or the CBRC, the predecessor of China Banking and Insurance Regulatory Commission newly established in April 2018, together with nine other PRC regulatory agencies jointly issued a series of policy measures applicable to the online lending information intermediary service industry titled the Guidelines on Promoting the Healthy Development of Online Finance Industry, or the Guidelines.
 The Guidelines formally introduced for the first time the regulatory framework and basic principles for administering the online lending information intermediary service industry in China.
-Based on the core principles of the Guidelines, in August 2016, the CBRC together with three other PRC regulatory agencies jointly issued Interim Measures on Administration of Business Activities of Online Lending Information Intermediaries, or the Interim Measures.
-The Interim Measures require online lending information intermediaries and their branches that propose to carry out the online lending information intermediary services to file a record with the local financial regulatory department at the place where it is registered within ten business days after obtaining the business license.
-Local financial regulatory departments have the power to assess and classify the online lending information intermediaries which have filed a record, and to publicize the record-filing information and the classification results on their official websites.
-An online lending information intermediary must apply for appropriate telecommunication business license in accordance with the relevant requirements of telecommunication authorities subsequent to completion of the filing, and is required to explicitly identify itself as an online lending information intermediary in its business scope.
+Based on the core principles of the Guidelines, in August 2016, the CBRC together with three other PRC regulatory agencies jointly issued the Interim Measures on Administration of Business Activities of Online Lending Information Intermediaries, or the Interim Measures.
+The Interim Measures require online lending information intermediaries and their branches that propose to carry out the online lending information intermediary services to file a record with the local financial regulatory departments the place where it is registered within ten business days after obtaining the business license.
+Local financial regulatory departments have the power to assess and classify the online lending information intermediaries which have submitted filings, and to publicize the filed information and the classification results on their official websites.
+An online lending information intermediary must apply for appropriate telecommunication license in accordance with the relevant requirements of telecommunication authorities subsequent to completion of the filing, and is required to explicitly identify itself as an online lending information intermediary in the business sco